 A: Yes.
-In many cases, actual physical contact is not required for a driver to be held legally responsibility for causing a crash.
+In many cases, actual physical contact is not required for a driver to be held legally responsible for causing a crash.
 Often, riders have a split-second to take evasive action and sometimes end up going over their handlebars or hitting curbs or other vehicles in order to avoid a collision with a negligent driver.
 You don't have to actually get physically hit by a car to recover from an at-fault party.

 A: Yes.
 As a cyclist who has been hit myself, I understand how overwhelming the situation can be.
 There are many traps waiting to ensnare those who are not used to dealing with the insurance companies on a regular basis.
 I am happy to advise you, at no charge, on how to evaluate your claim for personal injuries.